marukun712/aikyo/docs/src/content/docs/api/companion-agent-en.md

 **Process Flow:**

-1. Retrieves tool execution instructions using `generateToolInstruction`.
+1. Retrieves a tool execution instruction using `generateToolInstruction`
-2. Executes the LLM with the instruction and the message.
+2. Executes the LLM with the instruction and message
-3. The LLM automatically executes tools as needed.
+3. The LLM automatically executes tools as needed